 It’s really important to research the weather for your destination and ports of call.
 If you’re heading to the Mediterranean during the peak summer season, there’s going to be very little need for a thick sweater and gloves (always bring a lightweight sweater for the dining room).

 But if you’re cruising to Alaska for example, you might need wool clothing as much as you would need a sunhat, sunscreen and sunglasses.
 If you’re unsure or concerned that you might require something warm (especially in the evenings) – layering is always a good option.
 Remember, it’s always cooler on the water.
+And absolutely very cold cruising the fjords.

-Cruise ships have rules.
+Cruise ships have dress codes…sort of

 While you’re enjoying the many daytime activities on board a ship – from tennis, to shopping to relaxing in one of the lounges – casual attire is encouraged.
 What you need poolside is usually self-explanatory.
 Bring a cover-up if you plan to traipse in and out of the Lido Buffet from the pool.